nathankurt/k8s-cert/notes/core-concepts.md

 * `kubectl create -f .`
   * just add the `.` in there to use it as a wildcard, `*` doesn't work

+## Check Number of Applications

+* `kubectl get deployments`
+  * gives you the number of applications running currently.

 # End Table of Contents
 1. [Table of Contents](#table-of-contents)